 Once you have established that you are indeed married to a mama’s boy, you have to determine what behavior is tolerable and what is not for you personally.
-For instance, you might be all right with your husband talking to your mother-in-law once or twice a day, as long as it doesn’t infringe on your time together.
-You might not like it if he turns to her with problems that he should be discussing with you.
-You might be fine with your in-laws living in the next town over, but you might not like it if your husband insists you live in the same house with them.
+For instance, you might be alright with your husband talking to your mother-in-law once or twice a day, as long as it doesn’t infringe on your time together.
+But you might not like it if he turns to her with problems that he should be discussing with you.
+You might be fine with your in-laws living the next town over, but you might not like it if your husband insists you live in the same house with them.

 Avoid nagging your husband about spending more time with you or choosing you over his mother.
 You will just hurt him by putting down his mom and his role as a husband.
 These hurt feelings can turn into resentment, which is poison to a marriage.